jerdog/auth0-blog/_posts/2018-08-20-validate-user-emails-fast-using-kickbox-and-auth0-hooks.markdown

 To create your free account, we can visit the [Kickbox sign-up page](https://app.kickbox.com/signup).

+{% include tweet_quote.html quote_text="Kickbox ensures we only send email to real users and helps us separate the low-quality addresses from high-value contacts." %}

 ## Creating an Auth0 Application

 First off, let's start by building a [regular application in Auth0](https://auth0.com/docs/applications).
 We can use any existing application or we can create a new one.
 To do so, let's go to the _Applications_ section and click on **Create Application**.
 For the purpose of this example, we can pick a Single Page Application as the application type.
 We can then pick the framework of our choice on the next screen as we will only use the Auth0 Management Dashboard to do all of our configurations.